Frequently asked questions

 As it is not certain when exactly the first payment will be received, please make sure you have sufficient maintenance funds for the beginning of your course as no advances can be made.

-Please contact the Finance Office (Tel: 01223 335915) for any queries regarding the disbursement of your US student loan.
+Please contact the Ms Katerina Gargaroni at the Finance Office (Tel: 01223 335915) for any queries regarding the disbursement of your US student loan.

 The Student Registry deals with the US loans scheme administration and your contact there is: